autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 As consequence, the Liquid Newton minted is subject to any accountability and omissions penalties applied to the validator resulting in a stake slashing event:

 - If at the time of bonding a validator's [delegated](/glossary/#delegated) stake amount _has not_ been reduced by a stake slashing event, then Liquid Newton is minted `1:1` for the [delegated](/glossary/#delegated) Newton staked.
-- However, if the validator's existing [delegated](/glossary/#delegated) stake amount is less than the supply of issued Liquid Newton, then Liquid Newton is minted in proportion to the validator's [delegated](/glossary/#delegated) stake remaining, resulting in a `>1:1` issuance of Liquid Newton for Newton staked
+- However, if the validator's existing [delegated](/glossary/#delegated) stake amount is less than the supply of issued Liquid Newton, then Liquid Newton is minted in proportion to the validator's [delegated](/glossary/#delegated) stake remaining, resulting in a `>1:1` issuance of Liquid Newton for Newton staked.

 This tokenomic mechanism ensures that a validator's Liquid Newton tokens remain fungible as they are issued over time: the amount of Liquid Newton issued on bonding has value matching that of the Newton being bonded.